 Differentiate yourself from the competition — Make it easy for clients to choose your services by differentiating yourself.
 Some companies, like Walmart, do it by having the lowest prices around.
 That’s a hard strategy to execute in a service industry.
 Specializing in a niche, on the other hand, separates you from the pack.
 Plus, clients like dealing with people that have the same passions and interests as they do.

 Empower potential clients — One way to empower clients is to help them help themselves.
 Offering classes on financial literacy to explain to clients what options are available to them works well.
-So, do things like having knowledgeable speakers address key topics in real estate, such as the outlook on the housing market or workshops on the short sales.
+So, do things like having knowledgeable speakers address critical topics in real estates, such as the outlook on the housing market or workshops on short sales.
 Doing these types of things can convert potential clients into customers.

 These seven tips can help you not only boost customer service at your firm but also build customer loyalty.
 Then, use feedback from implementing these services to refine your services for future customer experiences.